The physics of superconductor-ferromagnet hybrid structures: Summary

 In SIsFS junctions, the interplay between the SIs and sFS parts allows for control over the ground state phase, enabling either $0$ or $\pi$ junction configurations.
-These structures can support bistable CPRs and are suitable for use as memory elements.
-When the superconducting s-layer is thin, the system behaves as a complex InF-type weak link with a purely sinusoidal CPR.
-For thicker s-layers, the critical current is determined by the limiting segment (either SIs or sFS), and $0$–$\pi$ transitions can occur without changes in critical current magnitude—requiring phase-sensitive detection methods.
+These structures can support bistable CPRs, making them suitable for use as memory elements.
+Their transport properties depend crucially on the thickness of the intermediate s-layer.
+When this superconducting s-layer is thin, the system behaves as a complex SFS-type weak link with a purely sinusoidal CPR.
+For thicker s-layers, the critical current is determined by the limiting segment (either SIs or sFS), and $0$-$\pi$ transitions can occur without changes in the critical current magnitude

 The review also highlights the ability to tune the effective exchange energy $H_{\text{eff}}$ in multilayered pseudo-spin valves (e.g., Co/Nb superlattices), where neutron reflectometry shows magnetic switching at low fields.
 These engineered materials allow precise control of the superconducting state through magnetic configuration.